FAQs for the Local Emergency Directive

 Yes, all City Parks are open, including skate parks and outdoor basketball/tennis courts.

-Park visitors are asked to follow health and safety guidelines that include social distancing protocols, wearing a face covering and no gathering in groups of more than 10.
+Park visitors are required to follow health and safety guidelines that include social distancing protocols, wearing a face covering and no gathering in groups of more than 10.
 City permits are also needed for organized functions, such as games and practices.

 Are public trails and trailheads open?